balcortex/100_days_code_web_development/README.md

 ## Day 046 - 2023/10/18

 Today I learned how to display alert boxes with the alert() method and call functions when a button is pressed with the button's onclick attribute.

+## Day 047 - 2023/10/19

+Today I learned how to declare and use variables in JavaScript.
+I used a variable to count the times a button has been pressed.